Faugnom1/epic-seven-armory/README.md

 ROADMAP / COMING SOON

 • SIFT Draft Matcher integration (auto-detect 4 picks + banned unit on the post-ban screen)
 • Better OCR tuned for specific screens
 • Team builder and comparisons
 • Export packs for sharing to Discord/Twitter

-[IMAGE: docs/images/coming-soon.png]

 TROUBLESHOOTING

 • OCR is wrong or blank → try a clearer screenshot, avoid motion blur, set UI scale to 100%, or crop tighter around the text and retry.
 • Can’t sign in → make sure your system clock is correct and pop-ups to Google’s sign-in page aren’t blocked.
 • Twitch extension not showing → re-link your Twitch account and ensure the extension is enabled on your channel’s dashboard.

 If you’re stuck, open an issue with a screenshot and a short description of what happened.

 FEEDBACK

 • Found a bug or have an idea?
 Open an Issue on GitHub.
 • Pull Requests are welcome—small, focused changes work best.